Lawrence Bishnoi gang claims responsibility for Baba Siddique murder

 He was taken to Lilavati Hospital in Bandra West where he died while receiving medical treatment.

 Two of the alleged shooters have been arrested while the police are searching for the third.
-The two men arrested have been identified as Karnail Singh from Haryana and Dharamraj Kashyap from Uttar Pradesh.
+The two men arrested have been identified as 23-year-old Gurmail Singh from Haryana and another person from Uttar Pradesh, who claimed to be a minor in court on Sunday.

 According to a Facebook post shared by an alleged member of Bishnoi’s gang, Siddique was killed due to his close ties to Bollywood star Salman Khan and alleged connections with members of the underworld, including Dawood Ibrahim.